syncfusion-content/flutter-docs/Flutter/system-requirement-installation/system-requirements.md

 ---
 layout: post
 title: Installation and Deployment process for Syncfusion Flutter widgets
-description: Describes about system requirements to install the Syncfusion Flutter widgets
+description: Describes the supported platforms and the system requirements to install the Syncfusion Flutter widgets.
 platform: flutter
 control: Installation and Deployment
 documentation: ug

 ---

-# System Requirements
+# System Requirements for Flutter

 ### Development Environment